alexisbellido/dockerize-django/README.rst

 * setenv: does nothing after activating the virtual the Python environment, useful when run from inside the container, see notes about running Django commands below.
 * collectstatic: runs Django collectstatic.

-If you pass any paramater not considered by the entrypoint script, it will be just executed with exec "$@".
+If you pass any parameter not considered by the entrypoint script, it will be just executed with exec "$@".

 Run a Django development server passing the parameter "development":